Exclusive-Networks-CyberLAB/AD-Demolition/readme.md

 A fully automated, configuration‑driven Active Directory lab deployment tool designed for cybersecurity training, demos, attack simulations, and PoC environments.

 This project lets you deploy a complete AD domain structure—OUs, users, groups, and misconfigurations—in minutes using a simple JSON + CSV configuration model.
+It also adds fake endpoint and server entries on the domain controller for added realism.

 ---